layahvigneaud/campus_cruzin/README.md

 # Campus Cruisin'
 This website aims to organize UCLA Engineering Clubs so students can better find a club that interests them.

+## Note for graders
+Under contributors, Layah and Rachel only show one commit.
+However, they have been contributing to the project.
+However, it does show up when the following command is run in the terminal on this repository:
+     git log --author="<NAME>"
+For Layah, there was a period of time where her GitHub account was not connected to her laptop, so her commits can be found using the following two commands:

+     git log --author="Layah Vigneaud"
+     git log --author="layahvigneaud"

+For Rachel, use the following command to verify her commits:

+     git log --author="rchlyoung0415"

 ## Tech Stack
 **Backend:** ![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white) ![Express.js](https://img.shields.io/badge/express.js-%23404d59.svg?style=for-the-badge&logo=express&logoColor=%2361DAFB) ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)